semanticmx/html5_082021/cap4-canvas/README.md

 ## Coordinates

-This canvas element has lines, letters and numbers, first we define the canvas element:
+In the following exercise we are going to create a canvas element with a coordinate map inside.
+This Canvas element has lines, letters and numbers, first we define the canvas element:
 ```
     <div id="container2">
       <canvas id="c"